Plugins

 • Blade directives and custom helpers - The plugin provides Blade directives and custom helpers that allow you to display galleries in your views.

-• Media conversions - customize the size and format of your images to suit your needs.
+• Media conversions - customize the size and format of your images to suit your needs, with support for modern formats like WebP.

 • Dark mode support - The plugin supports dark mode out of the box.